Frequently Asked Questions

 How is Forge Education different from other service providers?

-All of our instructors have a Master’s Degree and/or are Certified Dyslexia Practitioners.
-We have individual classrooms that provide an ideal environment and tools for teaching and learning.
+At Forge Education we have a team of highly skilled educators who are passionate about teaching literacy.
+Our individual classrooms that provide an ideal environment and tools for teaching and learning.
 The curriculum we use is in line with the Science of Reading and we ensure that students achieve mastery before moving on.
 Forge Education is data driven, and we are able to clearly show progress and growth through data collected each session, goals achieved and assessments that demonstrate content mastery.

 What are “evidence-based” practices and curriculum?